jscraftcamp/jscc19-sessions/babel-plugins/README.md

   help understand and construct AST nodes.
 - Created a simple babel plugin on ASTExplorer.
 Looked at what babel each visitor function receives as params.
-- Explore plugin developed with TypeScript
+- Explored plugin developed with TypeScript
+- Looked at how we are using babel to transform simple React code to fully Redux connected components

 All of the resources and tools explored can be found in the